chinamike65/hugo-tuolesi/content/book4/book4en.md

 Among all the afflictions, hatred is the worst kind, and it is the main culprit that destroys the good roots and leads into the three evil realms.

 When hatred arises, it is like oil on fire, and there is no time to stop it.
-Every act of hatred can destroy the good virtues and blessings of many kalpas.
+Every act of hatred can destroy the good virtues and merit of many kalpas.
 The fault is extremely serious.

 Most of the murders, and fights in the world are caused by hatred.
 It even starts wars, causing ever more sentient beings to lose their lives.